 The FPHNYC team is made up of experienced and compassionate public health professionals, advocates, project managers, and administrators.
 Our Executive Leadership Team guides the organization in our work to make New York City healthier and safer for all.
 You can also get to know additional members of our team and our Board of Directors.

-Ms. Gardner has 25 years of progressive experience as a leader, manager, technical advisor, and evaluator of public health and development programs.
-Under Ms. Gardner’s leadership as Executive Director, the Fund develops public-private partnerships that launch and expand programs promoting public health in New York City.
+Ms. Gardner has more than 30 years of progressive experience as a leader, manager, technical advisor, and evaluator of public health and development programs.
+Under Ms. Gardner’s leadership as Chief Executive Officer, the Fund develops public-private partnerships that launch and expand programs promoting public health in New York City.
 Before joining the Fund in 2008, Ms. Gardner worked for 19 years at EngenderHealth, a global nonprofit health organization.
 In her last position, she served as the Vice President of Programs, leading and overseeing programs in New York and 20 countries throughout Africa, Asia, and Latin America.
 She has also worked as a Peace Corps volunteer in Honduras and for Environmental Quality International in Egypt.

 With extensive community leadership experience, Ms. Gardner serves on the NYC Health and Mental Hygiene Advisory Council, the Executive Board of the Staten Island Partnership for Community Wellness, and the Board of Trustees of the Richmond University Medical Center.
 She is a founding member of the Steering Committee of the Tackling Youth Substance Abuse Initiative on Staten Island.